FuzzyCat444/C-Gravity-Simulator/README.md

 - BACKSPACE- delete all bodies and reset camera
 - CTRL + BACKSPACE - delete all bodies outside of visible grid radius
 - LEFT/RIGHT ARROWS - switch focus to a different body

+Skybox generated using [this space skybox maker](http://wwwtyro.github.io/space-3d/) with the seed "1tc6mu0dea68".